Hand Drawn 5e Character Sheets

 I've left out spots for Initiative Bonus and Passive Wisdom because they are redundant to other fields.
 Your Initiative Bonus is your Dexterity Bonus and your Passive Wisdom is ten plus your Perception Skill Bonus.

-You might noticed that below the spell slots is a generic box that you can add any label you want to.
+You might notice that below the spell slots is a generic box that you can add any label you want to.
 You can label and use this box for Sorcery Points, Ki Points, once-per-rest abilities, Inspiration, or anything else that is needed.
 Personally I typically note this type of temporary information, such as spell slots expended, on a piece of scratch paper.
 On the non-spell-caster sheet I've left the nine vertical boxes unlabeled.
 You can use these to record ammo, ability charges, expended once-per-rest abilities, death saves, or anything else you find handy.

 Comments